dashbird/site/content/knowledge-base/basic-concepts/serverless-advantages-and-use-cases.md

 ## Sky is the limit

 Although above we listed the most common use cases and the strongest advantages of serverless computing, many other use cases and benefits exist.
-Theoretically anything is possible to build on serverless architecture.
+Theoretically anything is possible to build on serverless.